Find out about funding to create native woodland or restore plantations on ancient woodland sites near to the HS2 route.

-Although the Forestry Commission (on behalf of HS2 Ltd) has now committed the budget of the £1 million fund, which opened for applications in January 2018, you can submit an expression of interest and will be placed on a reserve list for funding.
-Should funds become available for reallocation, those applications on the reserve list will be assigned a Forestry Commission Woodland Officer on a first-come first-served basis.
+Although the Forestry Commission (on behalf of HS2 Ltd) has now committed the budget of the £1 million fund, which opened for applications in January 2018, you can submit an expression of interest form and will be notified when the Forestry Commission is accepting full applications, should further funding become available.
+Allocation of potential funding will be on a first-come first-served basis.

 Find out more about why the funding is available in the

 Your land should be inside the 25-mile zone of the HS2 Phase one route.
 If your land falls just outside this zone but you make a proposal of outstanding quality, you may be considered for funding at the discretion of the Forestry Commission.

 You can’t apply to the HS2 Woodland Fund (HS2WF) if your land is already under an Environmental Stewardship agreement.

 You must meet the following criteria to create new woodland and/or restore plantations on ancient woodland sites (PAWS):

 |Minimum application size||Connecting or extending existing woodland: minimum application area 1ha; minimum block size 0.1ha.
 Standalone woodland: minimum application area 5ha; minimum block size 5ha.
 Minimum width (either connecting/expanding or standalone): 20 metres.||Minimum application of 0.5ha.
 Minimum felling coupe size 0.1ha.|

 |Maximum application size||Connecting or extending existing woodland: maximum application area 25ha.
 Standalone woodland: maximum application area 25ha.||No Maximum application area.
 0.1 - 2ha for individual felling coupes.|